Best Wine Farms in Stellenbosch & the Cape Winelands

 • Distance from Cape Town: 59 km (36 miles), 48 minutes away

-• Must try: Delaire’s Laurence Graff Reserve, renowned as the best Cabernet Sauvignon in South Africa.
+• Must try: Laurence Graff Reserve, renowned as the best Cabernet Sauvignon in South Africa.

 In their Wine Lounge, choose from 3 different tastings and an array of platters and snacks to pair with your wine.
 The servers are wine pros, giving you all the details and qualities of what separates Delair Graff from other wines.

-While you’re here, you MUST make a reservation at either one of their restaurants: Delair Graff Restaurant or Indochine.
+While you’re here, you must make a reservation at either one of their restaurants: Delair Graff Restaurant or Indochine.
 The latter is widely recognized as one of the best restaurants in Cape Town.
+However, the namesake restaurant is outside on the terrace, paired with stunning views and one of my favorite places to stop for lunch.

 Their spa has half and full-day services where you can relax and unwind.
 Stay at any of their luxurious lodges or Owner’s Villa to immerse yourself in breathtaking views, amenities, and legendary infinity pool.